 If you don’t want to pay a balance transfer fee but do want to pay off debt faster, there are other options you can consider.

-A personal loan offers fixed interest rates, fixed monthly payments and a fixed repayment schedule, often without added fees.
-Personal loans tend to come with considerably lower interest rates than most credit cards.
+A personal loan can offer fixed interest rates, fixed monthly payments and a fixed repayment schedule, often without added fees.
+Personal loans tend to have considerably lower interest rates than most credit cards.

 Home equity loan